solyarisoftware/sinatra-api-server-toolbox/README.md

   - run the API SERVER daemon, by example in development env, with command:
     ```shotgun -o localhost```
 - Run the API CLIENT calls, using `curl` in a second terminal (below some examples)
-- you can monitor/debug activerecord queries running `tux` in a third terminal
+- you can monitor/debug ActiveRecord queries running `tux` in a third terminal

 # Client side API call examples